 Ideally, you should have some idea of how many leads it takes to get a sale for your company -- this will obviously be an average over time.

 Once you know this, you can plot a theoretical number of sales that should be generated from the number of leads generated.

 You get extra points if you can work out your average order value here, put that in a separate column and then have yet another column to multiply the number of sales by your average order value -- this should give you some idea of how much revenue each element of your marketing is generating.

 Although Return on Investment sounds nice as a percentage, we prefer to just deal in actual profit (revenue created - marketing spend).

-I genuinely hope this article has helped you add some clarity to your marketing and hopefully it gives you some insight into how we operate as a marketing agency
+I genuinely hope this article has helped you add some clarity to your marketing and hopefully it gives you some insight into how we operate as a marketing agency for our clients.

 To thank you for reading and also to hopefully help you out a bit more, we've put together a template spreadsheet so that you can work out how successful your marketing is currently.